Facts, Statistics, and Stories About Animal and Pet Abuse

 Cases of Animal Abuse Are Too Numerous

-My heart totally broke when I saw this dog, and I could not believe how any person could be so cruel.
-I just don't have words to express what I think of a person who could do such a hideous cruel act!
+My heart broke when I saw this dog, and I could not believe how any person could be so cruel.
+I don't have words to express what I think of a person who could do such a hideous, barbaric act!
 A person who would act in such cruelty towards a dog very well may abuse or kill a person.
 Normal, mentally healthy people would never do something like this.

 Dog Survival Story: A Happy Ending for Lady and Children Burn Victims

 Update: Lady has found a forever home.
 Gretchen Kohsmann, a woman who is working as a fire investigator, took him home.
 She also directs a Burn Victim Camp in Lansing, which is a refuge for children who have become victims of fire and suffered severe burns.
 She will live with Gretchen, her two children, and two dogs in their home most of the year, except when the camp is running where she will be able to be an inspiration to the dozens of children who are finding comfort at the camp.
 The hope is that the children who meet Lady will feel a little less alone with her presence, to know that they are not alone in their suffering.
 As Lady and her new owner left, the fire department who found Lady and the investigators were there to say goodbye.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.